A map of proposed routes from Ameren.

 The line will run from the Sandburg substation near Galesburg to the Fargo station near Peoria, Illinois.
 The project will consist of 45-55 miles of new transmission lines.

 Starting in 2014, Ameren is holding meetings with communities to determine routing options.
 After these meetings, Ameren will submit routing options to the Illinois Commerce Commission (ICC) in late 2014.
-The target in-service date for the project is 2018.
+The project was put into service in 2018.

 In March 2014, Ameren held focus groups in the project's study area to determine route options for the project.
 From April to June 2014, Ameren plans to have public open house meetings, providing community members the chance to view the route options.
 With information gathered from these meetings, Ameren will form a proposed and alternative route, which will likely be submitted to the ICC later in 2014.